 Andy Bull says that “the reality is that publishers – those lauded guardians of pure journalism – are brands too.
 Such publishers and their newspapers/TV networks/brands have a worldview and a political agenda.
 They align their brand with political and other causes and tailor their news coverage to suit that alignment.”

 There are very many people who watch FOX news and this raises so many ethical issues; how are you able to determine what is true?
-The audience may not be fully aware of how they are influenced, and FOX like any other brand will tell their story and gain their audiences trust, and the audience is blinded and unable to know what is true or false.
+The audience may not be fully aware of how they are influenced, and FOX like any other brand will tell their story and gain the trust of their audience, and the audience is blinded and unable to know what is true or false.

 The audience believes that the company is credible and believes the information that is provided to them, unaware that there is a political agenda.
 The stories provide are twisted to cater to the needs of the company and influence the audience.
 For example during voting season since FOX news is affiliated with Republicans they will highly influence their audience, and an audience member who is trying to make a decision on who to vote for ends up voting for a Republican, because of all the information that is being pumped through TV or Radio and they were not able to make an informed decision.
 There is nothing wrong with voting for a Republican but it’s unfair when you cannot make an informed decision because you were influenced.